-At the end of the program, you’ll have clinical practice knowledge and a developed capacity to undertake research within a midwifery practice context.
-Take advantage of advanced roles that develop with the planned health precinct on the Sunshine Coast, new maternity services and models, and increasing demand for midwifery researchers.
+At the end of the program, you’ll have clinical practice knowledge and will be able to undertake research within a midwifery practice.
+Take advantage of advanced roles that develop within the health precinct on the Sunshine Coast, new maternity services and models, and increasing demand for midwifery researchers.

 - Registered Midwife in a wide range of practice contexts and roles